How to Become a Psychologist in Michigan

 The EPPP or the Examination for Professional Practice in Psychology is the test required by Michigan law, and your final step before being issued a license.
 This examination consists of 225 multiple-choice questions that range from diagnosis to the different bases of behavior to intervention and ethics.
 The cost is about $600, and the board will notify you of your rejection or acceptance after they have reviewed your score.

 Psychologist Career Outlook In Michigan

-The Bureau of Labor Statistics reports that there are approximately 2,190 clinical, counseling and school psychologists in the state of Michigan.
-In May of 2011, it was reported that these psychologists earned an annual median wage of $71,220.
-According to the BLS, the “median wage” is considered the center line, meaning that half of the psychologists in the state earn more than this amount while the other half earn less.
-The lowest ten percent of psychologists on a national level earned lower than $39,060 and the top ten percent earned an annual median wage exceeding $110,410.
+The Bureau of Labor Statistics reports that there are approximately 3,510 clinical, counseling, school, and other types of psychologists in the state of Michigan.
+In May of 2022, it was reported that these psychologists earned average annual salaries between $76,120 and $82,950 depending on specialty.
+The lowest ten percent of clinical and counseling psychologists on a national level earned lower than $42,760 and the top ten percent earned an annual median wage exceeding $168,790.